 Yes, I think we do, though less than you.
 I appear to need to sleep once every few days for a few hours at a time.

-- Have you met/Do you socialize with other species of monsters?
+- Are there other species of monsters/Have you met other species of monsters?

 As I have said repeatedly, there is no other species of monster.
 There is only us and the monster of human misconceptions.
 I don’t care if you disbelieve me, because I know my species and what I’ve seen of them.
 We are very clever and have a love of mischief.
 There is variety among us, such that we can present slightly different appearances quite naturally.
 We can change our appearance.
 We can also toy with your nervous system by virtue of our “abilities” which are not magical powers.
 They have scientific explanations.